sorl/django-shrink/README.rst

         ...
     )

-Optionally if you want to use `Sass`_ you need to add the comilation view to your urls::
+Optionally if you want to use `Sass`_ you need to add the compilation view to your urls::

     # urls.py